The Financial Case for Cloud for Law Firms

 Watch the Video:

-Next we’ll analyze the total cost of using web-based software.
 As you might imagine, going the route of Software-as-a-Service (SaaS) typically means less up-front cost (but certainly not zero), and more monthly recurring costs.

 Web Application Costs: Up-Front

-The up-front investment of web applications varies based on the software you use (or intend to use), it’s complexity and the level of support your firm needs.
-For instance, if you’re starting a new firm (and have no historical data to import), and implementing a lightweight, web-based law practice management application, your up-front costs may be minimal.
+For instance, if you’re starting a new firm (and have no historical data to import), and are implementing a lightweight, web-based law practice management application, your up-front costs may be minimal.

 On the other hand, if you’re implementing more robust or sophisticated practice management software (or document management software), there’s likely a greater need for data conversion, setting up of accounting preferences, and training for your team.

-Sometimes the software company provide the necessary onboarding (including data conversion, setup and training), but often they will refer you to an authorized consultant.
-In any case, capture the entire amount to implement your web applications, including training for your entire staff.
+Sometimes the software company provides the necessary onboarding (including data conversion, setup, and training), but often they will refer you to an authorized consultant.

 Web Application Costs: Ongoing

-The ongoing costs of a pure web-based law firm are pretty straight-forward.
 Most web-based applications charge a fixed fee per-user, per month.
 To determine your monthly costs, add up the total of each web-based application that your firm will use.

 A common pitfall here is to under-budget your total monthly costs, forgetting all of the different cloud-based services your firm is likely to need.
-Consider the monthly costs for all services your firm needs, including:

 Your firm will almost certainly need some combination of the software above, each having their own fee per-user, per month.